maxwellmatthis/cellular-automaton-traffic-simulation/README.md

 The vehicle types extension adds the option to specify no only the density of traffic but the maximum speed, acceleration and traffic density of each different vehicle type.
 (See: `--vehicles` flag in [usage](#usage)).

-Some good values to play around with:
+Some realistic values to play around with:

 | Vehicle Type | Maximum Speed (cells/round) | Maximum Speed (km/h) | Acceleration (1/x * cells/round^2) | Acceleration (m/s^2) | Traffic Density |
 | ------------ | --------------------------- | -------------------- | ---------------------------- | -------------------- | --------------- |